ChloeL-E/msp1/README.md

 -   ### Colour Scheme
     * The colour palette used for Hexham Manor Spa's website was created using [coolors](https://coolors.co/) ![screenshot of colour palette used](documentation/coolors.png)
-    * This colour palette was created using natural, calm, cool colours that compliment the spa's aesthetic of peace and traquility.
+    * This colour palette was created using natural, calm, cool colours that compliment the spa's elegant aesthetic, encapsulating peace and traquility.
     * There is a range in the colours within the palette so that a good contrast is achieved at all times between text and background-colors.

 -   ### Typography